fw25/ModernTimeline/README.md

-See realease for the download
+See realeases for the download